 How to Send a Student a Message.

 The Work-Study Program (WSP) encourages the part-time employment of UCSB's undergraduate and graduate students.
 Their earnings help them to defray the cost of their education.
 WSP positions should complement and reinforce a recipient's academic and/or career goals, serve the public interest and, whenever possible, directly involve the recipient in community service activities to the maximum extent possible.

-- July 31, 2020: Departments can begin to post positions on Handshake to get them in the pipeline for review.
+- July 30, 2022: Departments can begin to post work-study positions on Handshake to get them in the pipeline for review.

-- Aug 10, 2020: The Office of Financial Aid will begin to approve postings on this date and students will be able to review and apply to work-study postings.
+- Aug 15, 2022: The Office of Financial Aid will begin to approve postings on this date, and students will be able to review and apply to work-study postings.

-- May 29, 2021: Final date students can work under Work-Study for an off-campus Work-Study Partner.
+- May 27, 2023: Final date students can work under Work-Study for off-campus affiliated employers.

 We rely on the latest information from National Association of Colleges and Employers (NACE) for the latest salary reports and job market information.
 We encourage you to review NACE resources when determining the salary ranges for your open positions and internships.
 Some of the NACE reports are free and some can be purchased.
 The staff at Career Services does not advise employers on salary questions; rather we encourage you to use the resources below and to consult with you human resources department.